Source Gaming

 Forward Tilt: Meatball Bonk

 The Vacuum Helmet’s nozzle would turn into a ball and shoot itself forward.
-While this attack would do very little damage, it would launch opponents relatively far even at lower damage percentages.
+While this attack would do very little damage, it’d launch opponents relatively far, even at lower percents.

 Down Tilt: Gundrop